lsst-ts/ts_observatory_control/doc/index.rst

 lsst.ts.observatory.control
 ###########################

 The Vera Rubing Observatory control system is a highly distributed system composed of myriad of independent components that must act together to perform high-level operations.
 By high-level operations we mean actions like commanding the telescope to slewing to a position in the sky, wait for the telescope, dome and all the other components to be ready and then perform observations.

 Commanding and sorting out the state of each individual component can be valuable when it comes to performing commissioning and/or engineering activities but can be extremely demanding for users.
 To help mitigate the issue Telescope and Site provide this collection of high-level control software.
 The software is organized into a set of classes than combine functionality from a group of components.
 Users can use these classes separately to control a set of components or combine them to achieve even higher levels of operations.

 For instance, the `ATCS` class combine functionality for all "telescope-related" components of the Vera Rubin Auxiliary Telescope.
 Actions like slewing the telescope, while making sure all involved components are in `ENABLED` state and wait until all components are in position is as simple as;

 ::

-   from lsst.ts.observatory.control import ATCS
+   from lsst.ts.observatory.control.auxtel import ATCS

    atcs = ATCS()